Taken from the Korby Lenker release, Thousand Springs.

-Taken from the HHBTM Records release, Wyatt At The Coyote Palace.
+Taken from the Rock Candy Records release, Beast From The East.

-Taken from the Moon Sounds release, Night Rides.
+Taken from the Signature Sounds release, The Dustbowl Revival.

 Some thoughts on Independence Day, and a moving song I love.

 1967 wasn’t a good year for The Beach Boys, and it especially wasn’t good for Brian Wilson’s psyche.
 But the year did produce one of their greatest albums, the highly underrated Wild Honey.
 This two-disc collection examines the lesser-explored post-Smile Beach Boys era, even though the biggest selling point of this generous rarities collection deserved to stay unreleased.

 Taken from the River House release, Positively Bob: Willie Nile Sings Bob Dylan.